Colorado was the first state in the U.S. to legalize marijuana for recreational

 many experts still worry that this threshold is ambiguous.
 Unlike alcohol

-in the bloodstream, marijuana concentration is not affected by a person's
+in the bloodstream, marijuana concentration is not affected by a person's:

-is considered impaired.
+concentration a driver is considered impaired.

 The problem with THC concentration limits is that there is no blood THC